 ClickUp

-Use the ClickUp PESTLE analysis template to prevent risks, prepare for losses, and understand the capabilities of your business.
-Equip your organization with comprehensive strategy and planning using this template.
+Use the ClickUp PESTLE analysis template to prevent risks, prepare for potential losses, and understand the capabilities of your business.
+ClickUp allows teams to embed the PESTLE analysis directly within broader project and strategy workspaces, so findings can be linked to tasks, goals, and timelines without switching platforms.

 Creately